sparky8512/usb-pwm-fan/README.md

 ## Project TODO list

-Things that may happen at some point of the future:
+Things that may happen at some point of the future, but for which no work is currently planned:
 * Better documentation... *much* better documentation
 * ~~Python script for configuration and status~~
 * ~~Python script for firmware upload~~
 * ~~Workflow actions for builds~~
 * Firmware features
   * ~~Extend for multiple fans~~
-  * Support for 3rd fan
   * ~~Save default configuration to EEPROM, restore on boot~~
   * Allow software configuration of which GPIO to use for LED output
   * Allow change serial number via software configuration